colemanbroad/cpnet3/notes/issues.md

 # Allow cells to enter and exit through boundaries

+#34

 This is an extension of allowing cells to enter and exit AT ALL.
 You could restrict ENTER/EXIT to a boundary zone near image edge?
 This would be useful.

+After talking with Antithesis:

+A cell is likely to have entered through the boundary if it is closer to the boundary than to any parent?
+No, because sometimes cells hang out near image edges.
+If the cell is close to boundary and no cell is near in previous frame then it is an entry.

 # Why does NN tracking fail on BF-C2DL-MuSC ?